 A new distance record has been set in the strange world of quantum teleportation.

-About five years ago, researchers could only teleport quantum information, such as which direction a particle is spinning, across a few meters.
-Now, they can beam that information across several miles. [ Twisted Physics: 7 Mind-Blowing Findings ]
+About five years ago, researchers could teleport quantum information, such as the direction in which a particle is spinning, across only a few meters.
+Now they can beam that information across several miles.
+[Twisted Physics: 7 Mind-Blowing Findings]

-Quantum teleportation doesn't mean it's possible for a person to instantly pop from New York to London, or be instantly beamed aboard a spacecraft like in television's "Star Trek."
+Quantum teleportation doesn't mean it's possible to beam someone aboard a spacecraft, as in "Star Trek."
 Physicists can't instantly transport matter, but they can instantly transport information through quantum teleportation.
-This works thanks to a bizarre quantum mechanics property called entanglement.
+This works thanks to a bizarre quantum property called entanglement.

 Though both photons vanished, the quantum information from the collision appeared in the crystal that held the second entangled photon.

-Quantum information has already been transferred dozens of miles, but this is the farthest it's been transported using an optical fiber, and then recorded and stored at the other end.
+Quantum information has been transferred dozens of miles, but this is the farthest it's been transported using an optical fiber, and then recorded and stored at the other end.
 Other quantum teleportation experiments that beamed photons farther used lasers instead of optical fibers to send the information.
-But unlike the laser method, the optical-fiber method could eventually be used to develop technology like quantum computers that are capable of extremely fast computing, or quantum cryptography that could make secure communication possible.
+Unlike the laser method, the optical-fiber method could be used to develop super-secure quantum communication channels, or quantum computers that are capable of extremely fast computing.

 The research was published Sept.
-21 in the journal Nature Photonics.
+21 in Nature Photonics.